Preservation in a Changing Climate Conference 2025

 Special Thank You to the Hawthorne Hotel for sponsoring this year’s conference!

-The City of Salem and the Salem Preservation in a Changing Climate Partners will hold its fifth annual conference focusing on addressing climate impacts to the region’s historic resources on September 17th at the Peabody Essex Museum Morse Auditorium.
+The City of Salem and the Salem Preservation in a Changing Climate Partners held its fifth annual conference focusing on addressing climate impacts to the region’s historic resources on Wednesday, September 17th at the Peabody Essex Museum Morse Auditorium.

-This day of thought-provoking talks aims to advance mitigation and adaptation strategies that address impacts of climate change on historic buildings, landscapes and neighborhoods.
-Join us for full day of case studies, conversations and panel discussions, beginning with a keynote from Christina Rae Butler, Provost and Professor of Historic Preservation and Architectural History at the American College of the Building Arts and author of “Lowcountry at High Tide: A History of Flooding, Drainage, and Reclamation in Charleston, South Carolina.”
-We will close with remarks by National Park Service Superintendent Jennifer Hardin at the National Park Service Armory Visitor Center.
+This day of thought-provoking talks aimed to advance mitigation and adaptation strategies that address impacts of climate change on historic buildings, landscapes and neighborhoods.
+The full day of case studies, conversations and panel discussions, began with a keynote from Christina Rae Butler, Provost and Professor of Historic Preservation and Architectural History at the American College of the Building Arts and author of “Lowcountry at High Tide: A History of Flooding, Drainage, and Reclamation in Charleston, South Carolina.”
+The day closed with remarks from Salem Maritime National Historical Park Superintendent Jennifer Hardin at the National Park Service Salem Armory Regional Visitor Center.

 conference PROGRAM